pixools/pixaki-cli/README.md

 pixaki layer FILE_PATH LAYER_NAME [--column=COUNT]
 ```

-`LAYER_NAME` - can be anything, it just has to match a layer name within Pixaki
+- `LAYER_NAME`: can be anything, it just has to match a layer name within Pixaki